khoa165/sokoban-doraemon/README.md

-# sokoban-doraemon
+# Sokoban game with different themes.
+#### Built with HTML, CSS, and JavaScript.
-Recreate classic sokoban with doraemon theme using html, css, and javascript
+Recreate classic sokoban with Doraemon, Harry Potter and Pokemon themes.